lsst/LDM-135/index.rst

 possible, with computation moving to the data.
 If non-local data is needed, it is transferred over the network.

-Dryad currently works on flat files.
+`Dryad`_ currently works on flat files.
 It is similar to Hadoop in this way.

-The core execution engine in Dryad has been used in production for several years but not heavily.
+The core execution engine in `Dryad`_ has been used in production for several years but not heavily.
 There are several integration pieces we might want (loading data from databases instead of files, tracking replicas of data) that do not yet exist.

-Beyond the execution engine, Dryad also incorporates a simple per-node task scheduler inherited from elsewhere in Microsoft.
-It runs prioritized jobs from a queue.
-Dryad places tasks on nodes based on the data available on the node and the state of the task queue on the node.
+Beyond the execution engine, `Dryad`_ also incorporates a simple per-node task scheduler inherited from elsewhere in Microsoft.
+It runs prioritized jobs from a queue. `Dryad`_ places tasks on nodes based on the data available on the node and the state of the task queue on the node.
 A centralized scheduler might improve things, particularly when multiple simultaneous jobs are running; that is an area that is being investigated.

-Dryad requires that the localization or partitioning of data be exposed to it.
+`Dryad`_ requires that the localization or partitioning of data be exposed to it.
 It uses a relatively generic interface to obtain this metadata from an underlying filesystem, enabling it to talk to either a proprietary GFS-like filesystem or local disks.

-Dryad runs only on Windows .NET at present.
+`Dryad`_ runs only on Windows .NET at present.
 Building the system outside of Microsoft is difficult because of dependencies on internal libraries;
 this situation is similar to the one with Google's GFS and Map/Reduce.
 The core execution engine could conceivably be implemented within Hadoop or another system, as its logic is not supposed to be terribly complicated.
-The performance-critical aspect of the system is the transfer of data between nodes, a task that Windows and Unix filesystems have not been optimized for and which Dryad therefore provides.
+The performance-critical aspect of the system is the transfer of data between nodes, a task that Windows and Unix filesystems have not been optimized for and which `Dryad`_ therefore provides.

-Dryad has been released as open source to academics/researchers in July 2009.
+`Dryad`_ has been released as open source to academics/researchers in July 2009.
 This release however does not include any distributed filesystem for use with the system.
-Internally, Microsoft uses the Cosmos file system [44], but it is not available in the academic release.
+Internally, Microsoft uses the `Cosmos file system <http://www.goland.org/whatiscosmos/>`_, but it is not available in the academic release.
 Instead there are bindings for NTFS and SQL Server.

-Microsoft dropped supporting Dryad back in late 2011 [66]
+Microsoft dropped supporting `Dryad`_ back in late 2011 [Zdnet]_.

 .. _mr-dremel: